ChloeLarroze/ChloeLarroze/README.md

-### Hi there 👋 I'm Chloe, a senior engineering student at Ecoles des Mines de St Etienne.
+### Hi there 👋 I'm Chloe, a grad engineering student at Ecoles des Mines de St Etienne.

 👩‍💻 Engineering student at École des Mines de Saint-Étienne (ISMIN program), with a focus on electronics, embedded systems, and computer science: